-- 1 (a) The Legislature finds that West Virginia's eco- - 2 nomic future depends in part on the number of - 3 citizens with higher and other postsecondary educa-
+1 (a) The Legislature finds that West Virginia's eco2 nomic future depends in part on the number of 3 citizens with higher and other post-secondary educa4 tion.

-4 tion.
 In today's knowledge-based economy, higher 5 education or other training beyond the high school 6 level is required for most jobs that allow our citizens 7 to maintain or improve their standard of living.
-To 8 that end, access to higher and other postsecondary 9 education must be expanded for students currently 10 enrolled in school, as well as nontraditional students.
-11 This requires adequate planning and preparation, as well as the acquisition of strong basic skills, thinking 13 and learning skills, and human relation skills, so that 14 the education may be successfully completed.
+To 8 that end, access to higher and other post-secondary 9 education must be expanded for students currently 10 enrolled in school, as well as nontraditional students.
+11 This requires adequate planning and preparation, as 12 well as the acquisition of strong basic skills, thinking 13 and learning skills and human relation skills, so that 14 the education may be successfully completed.

 The Legislature further finds that real and perceived barriers within West Virginia's education systems hamper West Virginians from achieving their educational goals and limit citizens' economic opportunities.
-To overcome these barriers, the education providers must address issues such as cost and availability of courses at locations and times convenient to students with families and jobs, as well as adequate preparation.
+To overcome these barriers, the education providers must address issues such as cost and availability of courses at locations and times convenient to 22 students with families and jobs, as well as adequate 23 preparation.

-24 The Legislature further finds that clear expectations 25 and objectives among the institutions, boards and 26 other entities providing higher and postsecondary 27 education can be improved, with a view toward 28 accountability, efficiency and productivity.
-The state 29 board of education, the governing board of the state 30 college system, the governing board of the university 31 system, the joint commission on vocational-technical-32 occupational education, and the administrations of the 33 many private college and universities and private, 34 proprietary schools are all important components in 35 the delivery of higher and other postsecondary educa-36 tion in this state and will play a vital role in meeting 37 the challenges of the future.
-Cooperation and planning 38 among the public and private institutions is necessary 39 for effective workforce preparation.
+24 The Legislature further finds that clear expectations 25 and objectives among the institutions, boards and 26 other entities providing higher and post-secondary 27 education can be improved, with a view toward 28 accountability, efficiency and productivity.
+The state board of education, the governing board of the state 29 30 college system, the governing board of the university 31 system, the joint commission on vocational-technicaloccupational education and the administrations of the 32 33 many private college and universities and private, 34 proprietary schools are all important components in 35 the delivery of higher and other post-secondary 36 education in this state and will play a vital role in 37 meeting the challenges of the future.
+Cooperation and 38 planning among the public and private institutions is 39 necessary for effective work force preparation.

-The Legislature further intends, by this article, to 41 extend postsecondary and higher educational oppor-42 tunities to diverse populations, thereby requiring 43 sensitivity to regional, cultural, ethnic, economic, age 44 and other differences so as to enhance West Virginians
+40 The Legislature further intends, by this article, to extend post-secondary and higher educational oppor-41 tunities to diverse populations, thereby requiring 43 sensitivity to regional, cultural, ethnic, economic, age 44 and other differences so as to enhance West Virginians 45 preparedness for, awareness of, interest in and access to such education and to eliminate barriers to receiv-46 ing such education.
+The emphasis must be to meet the 47 48 needs of all West Virginians.

-- 45 preparedness for, awareness of, interest in and access - 46 to such education and to eliminate barriers to receiv- - 47 ing such education.
-The emphasis must be to meet the - 48 needs of all West Virginians. - 49 (b) To that end, the Legislature intends to regularly - 50 convene those persons at the highest legislative and - 51 education policy-making levels of state government, as - 52 well as private educational institutions and economic - 53 development entities, to fulfill the responsibilities set - 54 forth in this article, as well as to adopt other strategies - 55 to meet the goals set forth in this article. - 56 The Legislature intends this council to be an advi- - 57 sory, coordinating council with no governing authority - 58 over the state's educational institutions.
+- (b) To that end, the Legislature intends to regularly convene those persons at the highest legislative and education policy-making levels of state government, as well as private educational institutions and economic development entities, to fulfill the responsibilities set forth in this article, as well as to adopt other strategies to meet the goals set forth in this article. - The Legislature intends this council to be an advisory, coordinating council with no governing authority over the state's educational institutions.

 §18B-3C-2.
-Governor's Council on Higher and Other Postsecondary Education established.
+Governor's council on higher and other postsecondary education established.